 By using visual cards, workers get a visual representation of the current status of each task as it moves through various stages of production.
-It made it possible to immediately spot process bottlenecks that could potentially disrupt the manufacturing flow.
+It makes it possible to immediately spot process bottlenecks that could potentially disrupt the manufacturing flow.
 This visual system was called Kanban, meaning “signboard” or “card you can see.”

-Fast forward to the early 2000s, David J. Anderson developed the Kanban method and further expanding its application to knowledge work and software development.
+Fast forward to the early 2000s, David J. Anderson developed the Kanban method and further expanded its application to knowledge work and software development.
 In his book Successful Evolutionary Change for your Technology Business he identified the core properties of a successful Kanban implementation:

 - Visualise workflow – Create a visual representation production workflow, with each step being represented by a column on the board.